domotz/support_scripts/linux_agent/src/README_DOMOTZ.txt

-To get your setup updated script for your Protecli Domotz please run the command:
+To get your setup updated script for your Protectli Domotz please run the command:

-bash get_protecli_scripts.sh
+bash get_protectli_scripts.sh